model0627/snow-x/README.md

 _We believe the internet should be a space for genuine thought and expression._

-_Mofumofu doesn't optimize for engagement metrics or algorithmic reach._
+_Snow-X doesn't optimize for engagement metrics or algorithmic reach._
 _It's built for clarity, ownership, and simplicity._

-_If you're tired of the noise, Mofumofu offers a quieter place to write._
+_If you're tired of the noise, Snow-X offers a quieter place to write._

 ---

 **Made with 💜 and lots of ☕ by levish(Levi Lim) & Community**

-_Soft, simple, and genuine - just like something mofumofu (もふもふ)_
+_Soft, simple, and genuine - just like Snow-X._

 </div>